Heiwai TANG

 Biography

 Heiwai holds a Ph.D. in economics from MIT and a Bachelor of Science in mathematics from UCLA.
 His research interests span a wide range of theoretical and empirical topics in international trade, with a specific focus on production networks, global value chains, and China.
-His research has been published in leading journals in economics, including American Economic Review and Journal of International Economics.
-His research and opinions have been covered by BBC, Financial Times, New York Times, Al Jazeera, Foreign Policy, South China Morning Post, and various think tanks such as the Brookings Institution and the Peterson Institute for International Economics.
+His research has been published in leading economics journals, including the American Economic Review and the Journal of International Economics.
+His research and opinions have been featured in the BBC, Bloomberg, China Daily, CNA, CNN, Financial Times, New York Times, Al Jazeera, Foreign Policy, South China Morning Post, and various think tanks, including the Brookings Institution and the Peterson Institute for International Economics.

 Teaching